West Indies: Lesser Antilles

-The Lesser Antilles is a volcanic island arc rising along the leading edge of the Caribbean Plate due to the subduction of the Atlantic seafloor of the North American and South American plates.
-Major islands of the Lesser Antilles likely emerged less than 20 Ma, during the Miocene.
+The Lesser Antilles is a volcanic island arc rising along the leading edge of the Caribbean plate due to the subduction of the Atlantic seafloor of the North American and South American plates.
+Major islands likely emerged less than 20 Ma, during the Miocene.
 The volcanic activity that formed these islands began in the Paleogene, after a period of volcanism in the Greater Antilles ended, and continues today.
-The main arc of the Lesser Antilles runs north from the coast of Venezuela to the Anegada Passage, a strait separating them from the Greater Antilles, and includes 19 active volcanoes.
+The main arc runs north from the coast of Venezuela to the Anegada Passage, a strait separating them from the Greater Antilles, and includes 19 active volcanoes.

 Lucayan Archipelago

 The Lucayan Archipelago includes The Bahamas and the Turks and Caicos Islands, a chain of barrier reefs and low islands atop the Bahama Platform.
-The Bahama Platform is a carbonate block formed of marine sediments and fixed to the North American Plate.
+The Bahama Platform is a carbonate block formed of marine sediments and fixed to the North American plate.
 The emergent islands of The Bahamas and Turks and Caicos likely formed from accumulated deposits of wind-blown sediments during Pleistocene glacial periods of lower sea level.